Types of Galaxies

 Galaxy Type Chart (Tuning-fork-style diagram of the Hubble sequence) (Wikipedia)

 There are many beautiful examples of spiral galaxies in the night sky.
-One of the best spiral galaxy examples in the Andromeda Galaxy
+One of the best examples of a spiral galaxy is the Andromeda Galaxy.

-Other than the Large and Small Magellanic clouds that are only visible from the southern hemisphere, the Andromeda Galaxy is the brightest galaxy you can see with your naked eye.
+Other than the Large and Small Magellanic clouds, which are only visible from the southern hemisphere, the Andromeda Galaxy is the brightest galaxy you can see with your naked eye.
 To the unaided eye, this spiral galaxy appears as a smudge of light in the Andromeda constellation.

 The Andromeda Galaxy.
 Photo by Trevor Jones.